darozak/Advolition/README.md

 The ammount of damage they block in each category is the sum of the defense attributes for the items that they're carrying.

 ## Worth
-(To Do) Each item has a worth associated with it.
+Each item has a worth associated with it.
 The robot's worth is the sum of all the objects that it's carrying.

 (To Do) At the end of the game the worth of all items on a robots base tile (to include the robot itself) are summed and the player with the most accumulated worth wins the game.